raspberrypilearning/experiment-design/en/step_3.md

 Our 2021/22 winners opted for a range of different restrictions.
 For example, image restrictions included:
 + Restricting image size to receive photos that were a decent quality but allowed more captured photos within the 3GB limit
-+ Restricting the time when images were taken &mdash; 10 seconds intervals enabled capturing of a wide variety of photos within the 3GB limit
++ Restricting the time when images were taken &mdash; 10-second intervals enable a wide variety of photos to be captured within the 3GB limit
 + Creating a fast sampling mode to maintain a steady sampling rate at times when a variance was detected
 + Tracking the ISS position to discard photos if the ISS position was on the dark side of the Earth to free up more storage
 + Discarding night and ocean photos